 To the extent Microsoft Teams processes personal data with Microsoft's legitimate business operations, Microsoft is an independent data controller for such use and is responsible for complying with all applicable laws and controller obligations.

 Legal Basis of Processing

 Our customers are controllers for the data provided to Microsoft, as set forth in the Online Services Terms, and they determine legal bases of processing.
 Microsoft, in turn, processes the data on the customers' instructions, as a processor.

-To the extent Microsoft processes personal data in connection with its own legitimate business operations, as described in the Online Services Terms, Microsoft will be an independent controller for such processing, the legal basis of which is legitimate interests.
-"Microsoft's legitimate business operations" consist of the following, each as incident to delivery of Microsoft Teams to the customer: (1) billing and account management; (2) compensation (e.g., calculating employee commissions and partner incentives); (3) internal reporting and modeling (e.g., forecasting, revenue, capacity planning, product strategy); (4) combatting fraud, cybercrime, or cyber-attacks that may affect Microsoft or Microsoft Products; (5) improving the core functionality of accessibility, privacy or energy-efficiency; and (6) financial reporting and compliance with legal obligations.
+To the extent Microsoft processes personal data with its own legitimate business operations, as described in the Online Services Terms, Microsoft is an independent controller for such processing, the legal basis of which is legitimate interests.
+"Microsoft's legitimate business operations" consist of the following, each as incident to delivery of Microsoft Teams to the customer: (1) billing and account management; (2) compensation (for example, calculating employee commissions and partner incentives); (3) internal reporting and modeling (for example, forecasting, revenue, capacity planning, product strategy); (4) combatting fraud, cybercrime, or cyber-attacks that may affect Microsoft or Microsoft Products; (5) improving the core functionality of accessibility, privacy, or energy-efficiency; and (6) financial reporting and compliance with legal obligations.

 What third parties have access to personal data?

 Microsoft won't disclose personal data except:

 - as the customer directs (including as required to complete phone calls);

 - as described in the Online Service Terms (such as the use of authorized subcontractors to provide certain components of services);